Mohamed Atta: Academic studies

 In mid-1995, he stayed for three months in Cairo, on a grant from the Carl Duisberg Society, along with fellow students Volker Hauth and Ralph Bodenstein.
 The academic team inquired into the effects of redevelopment in the Islamic Cairo, the old quarter, which the government undertook to remodel for tourism.
-Atta stayed in Cairo awhile with his family after Hauth and Bodenstein flew back to Germany.
+Atta stayed in Cairo for a while with his family after Hauth and Bodenstein flew back to Germany.

 While in Hamburg, Atta held several positions, including a part-time job at the urban planning firm Plankontor beginning in 1992.
 He was let go from the firm in 1997, however, because its business had declined and "his draughtsmanship was not needed" after it bought a CAD system.
 Among other odd jobs to supplement his income, Atta sometimes worked at a cleaning company and sometimes bought and sold cars.
 Atta had harbored a desire to return to his native city ever since he finished his studies in Hamburg, but he was prevented by the dearth of job prospects in Cairo, his family lacking the "right connections" to avail the customary nepotism.
 Further, after the Egyptian government had imprisoned droves of political activists, he knew better than to trust it not to target him too, with his social and political beliefs being such as they were.